Renting a car and driving in the Faroe Islands is one of the best ways to see the beautiful country.

 Consider the size of your car before you book.
-With a larger car comes reduced fuel economy so you’ll be paying more for that larger vehicle in more ways than one.
-Gas is really expensive in Faroe Islands so think carefully about the model of car you choose.
+With a larger car comes reduced fuel economy, so you’ll be paying more for that larger vehicle in more ways than one.
+Gas is costly in Faroe Islands so think carefully about the model of car you choose.

 A 4×4 car rental is not necessary for driving around the Faroe Islands

-The network of roads in the Faroe Islands are in really great shape.
+The network of roads in the Faroe Islands is in really great shape.
 Most of the islands are connected by modern tunnels with two lanes.
 Roads are well paved and clearly marked.
-There’s really no need for a 4×4 in the Faroe Islands.
+There’s no need for a 4×4 in the Faroe Islands.